alan-turing-institute/TuringDataStories/CONTRIBUTING.md

 If you have opened the pull request early and know that its contents are not ready for review or to be merged, add "[WIP]" at the start of the pull request title, which stands for "Work in Progress".
 When you are happy with it and are happy for it to be merged into the main repository, change the "[WIP]" in the title of the pull request to "[Ready for review]".

-A member of the Turing Way team will then review your changes to confirm that they can be merged into the main repository.
+A member of the Turing Data Storiesteam will then review your changes to confirm that they can be merged into the main repository.
 A [review][github-review] will probably consist of a few questions to help clarify the work you've done.
 Keep an eye on your GitHub notifications and be prepared to join in that conversation.

-You can update your [fork][github-fork] of the Turing Way [repository][turing-way-repo] and the pull request will automatically update with those changes.
+You can update your [fork][github-fork] of the Turing Data Stories[repository][turing-data-stories] and the pull request will automatically update with those changes.
 You don't need to submit a new pull request when you make a change in response to a review.

 You can also submit pull requests to other contributors' branches!